Mergers and Acquisitions: A Legal Guide

 Often, therefore, the potential synergy of a merger or acquisition is the first thing people will want to evaluate.

-Who Deals With Mergers & Acquisitions?
+Who deals with Mergers and Acquisitions?

 • Buyer – this is the party that is making the acquisition, who will go on to own or control the company’s shares or assets